silverstripe/cwp/docs/en/how-tos/caching.md

 #### Tier 2 on dynamic content

 _Tier 2_ can only be achieved on dynamic content if that content is non-varying (see "Varying content" chapter).
-To achieve this, the following configuration should be used.

 __Be cautious!__ If you feel uncertain about identifying content as non-varying, better stick to _tier 1_ and avoid the danger of leaking user-specific or confidential data altogether.